 - Do exercises to improve your balance and leg strength.

-- Ask your doctor to review your medicines.
+- Review all medicines with your doctor or pharmacist.
 Some medicines can make you dizzy or sleepy.

-- Get your vision checked by an eye doctor at least every 1 to 2 years.
+- Get your vision checked by an eye doctor at least once a year.
 Update your glasses or contact lenses when your vision changes.

 Am I at risk of falling?